 Cool off at the water park

 If you’re kids are keen to cool off after a few hours of running around, you can visit the water play area at Robelle Domain which has tipping buckets and jet sprays.
 There is also lots of fun to be had at the Splash ‘n’ Play water park at Providence Ripley, which features two aqua play zones, the Bob Gamble water park, or you can head to the Bundamba Swim Centre, which has a small water park for little kids, plus a 50m and 25m pool.
-There’s also a water play area at Tulmur Place.
+There’s also a free water play area at Tulmur Place.

 Ride the Brisbane Valley Rail Trail